Ezequiel92/experimental_data/README.md

 [https://www.sdss.org/](https://www.sdss.org/)

-The dataset `sdss_eboss_firefly-dr16.fits` is not included in the repo because is to heavy, but it is available [here](https://data.sdss.org/sas/dr16/eboss/spectro/firefly/v1_1_1/sdss_eboss_firefly-dr16.fits).
+The dataset `sdss_eboss_firefly-dr16.fits` is not included in the repo because is to heavy.
+It can be downloaded [here](https://data.sdss.org/sas/dr16/eboss/spectro/firefly/v1_1_1/sdss_eboss_firefly-dr16.fits).

 ### To-do